lilygrierjil/data-engineering-zoomcamp/week_7_project/myproject/README.md

-# Memphis Police Data, 1986 to Present
+# Memphis Police Data Processing Pipeline

 For my capstone project for Data Engineering Zoomcamp 2023, I created an end-to-end data pipeline that makes calls to the Memphis City Data API.